 What is sepsis?

-Sepsis is a serious medical condition caused by an overwhelming immune response to infection.
-In short, sepsis is blood poisoning by bacteria.
-Sepsis can lead to tissue damage, organ failure, amputations and death.
-Septic shock, the most severe version of the condition, occurs when a body-wide infection leads to dangerously low blood pressure.
+Sepsis is a dangerous, life-threatening medical condition caused by the body’s extreme response to an infection.
+In short, sepsis is blood poisoning caused by bacteria.
+Sepsis can lead to tissue damage, organ failure, amputations, and death.
+Septic shock, the most severe, version of sepsis, occurs when a body-wide infection leads to dangerously low blood pressure.

 How common is sepsis?

-Unfortunately, sepsis is common, and deadly.
-According to the US Centers for Disease Control & Prevention, more than 1.5 million people in the US develop sepsis each year.
-About 250,000 people die every year from sepsis.
+Unfortunately, sepsis is dangerous and common, and can even be deadly.
+According to the NIH, more than 1.7 million people Americans develop sepsis each year.
+Moreover, almost 270,000 people die every year from sepsis in the US.
 Shockingly, about 1/3 of patients who die in the hospital have sepsis.